mitogen-hq/mitogen/docs/index.rst

 The bootstrap includes a compact IO multiplexer (like Twisted or asyncio) that allows it to perform work in the background while executing your program's code.
-For example, the remote context can be used to connect to a new user on the remote machine using **sudo**, or as an intermediary for extending the program's domain of control outward to other machines, enabling your program to manipulate machines behind a firewall, or to allow its data plane to match your network topology.
+For example, the remote context can be used to **connect to a new user on the remote machine using sudo**, or as an intermediary for extending the program's domain of control outward to other machines, enabling your program to **manipulate machines behind a firewall**, or enable its **data plane to cohere to your network topology**.

 The multiplexer also ensures the remote process is terminated if your Python program crashes, communication is lost, or the application code running in the